infinitered/gluegun/readme.md

 # gluegun

-`gluegun` is a lightweight toolkit for building command-line interfaces (CLIs), with support for:
+`gluegun` is a versatile and lightweight toolkit for building command-line interfaces (CLIs), with support for:

 🌯 *parameters* - command line arguments and options<br />